kevncrypting/Trail-Ahead-Back-End/README.md

 The API provides comprehensive functionality for managing hikes.
 As a signed-in user, you can create, read, update, and delete a planned hike.
 Outside of the authenticated routes, there are a select number of curated hikes that can be accessed.

+>Future Feature: There will be a route to fetch a list of curated hikes selected by the dev team.

 ## Running the App Locally

 To run the app locally, you'll need Node.js, npm, and PostgreSQL installed on your machine.